 PRAYER FORMAT TO DESTROY STRONGHOLDS

-- Go through each of the nine core fruit of the Spirit characteristic prayer focuses found on this website.
-Identifying additional issues that also may be contributing to the negative heart issue; otherwise, they will rebuild the strongholds, wrong thinking, and unhealthy beliefs.
+- Go through each of the nine fruit of the Spirit characteristic prayer focuses listed above.
+Identify additional issues that also may be contributing to the negative heart issue; otherwise, they will rebuild the strongholds, wrong thinking, and unhealthy beliefs.

 Freedom from Anxiety and the Strongholds of Worry and Fear